 Last week, GRS ran a contest, asking for true stories of frugality by readers or people close to them, and I submitted a revision of my Of Laptops and Cub Scout Slides post.
 The contest was to have three winners, all of whom would receive copies of Jeff Yeager’s The Ultimate Cheapskate’s Road Map to True Riches.
 It actually turned out that there were four winners, and I was one of them!

 I had linked to the above blog entry from the GRS site, and I was surprised to see a big spike in traffic on that post.
 Over the weekend, nearly 200 people read my “Cub Scout Slides” blog post, which I didn’t expect at all.
 I’m hoping I got some new RSS or e-mail subscribers out of those page views; if you are new to the Lytspeed Communications Creativity Journal, please speak up in the comments and let me know.
 And thanks for visiting!

 I don’t think of myself as being good at being frugal, so I feel a little like I don’t deserve to be awarded a book about frugality.
 What this shows me, though, is that I do have wonderful examples of frugality in what my parents taught me, specifically my Dad.
 My wife has told me before that I need to collect all these great stories that I have of my Dad and put them together in one place.
 Maybe this blog is the place.
 I’ll create a new category for those kinds of stories.

-It's also interesting to note that I had referred to GRS in my most recent ComputorEdge article, which comes out Friday, January 11th, 2008.
-(See the Writing page of this site for a link to that issue if you're reading this after that date.)
-The article is called "The Dark Side of the Coin," and is about debt reduction.
+It’s also interesting to note that I had referred to GRS in my most recent ComputorEdge article, which comes out Friday, January 11th, 2008.
+The article is called “The Dark Side of the Coin,” and is about debt reduction.

 Hmmm … the stars seem to be aligning.
 Maybe this really is the year I will make headway against 17 years of constant debt.